Goal of Lab 8:

 D. Antiformants

 Antiformants are the opposite of formants – they are bands of frequencies that are actively damped rather than amplified (we’ll talk about this in class).
-They show up on the spectrogram as bands of white, i.e. bands of ‘silence’ at particular frequencies (see Figure 8.2).
-They can be hard to see, so don’t worry if their measurement seems hard.
+They show up on the spectrogram as bands of white, i.e. bands of ‘silence’ at particular frequencies (Figure 8.2).
 For finding antiformants, you may find it easier to get rid of the formant tracking.
+You may also see them in the spectral slice as deep “valleys” in the spectrum (Figure 8.3).
+They can be difficult to see, so don’t worry if their measurement seems hard.

-• Again, in Table 8.1, note down the frequency of A1 (Antiformant 1), A2, and A3 for each nasal, as measured in the middle of the nasal.
+• Again, in Table 8.1, note down the centre frequency of A1 (Antiformant 1), A2, and A3 for each nasal, as measured in the centre of the nasal.

 LAB 8 REPORT - NASALS